-Monica Villamizar is a freelance conflict and investigative reporter.
+Monica Villamizar is an EMMY award winning reporter.
 Graduating both with a Master’s degree in Political Science from the Institut d’Etudes Politiques and a Philosophy degree from The American University of Paris, Monica then went on to work at the UNESCO before beginning her professional career in journalism.

-Since, Monica has taken her expertise and endless curiosity worldwide in order uncover the truth about pressing geo-political issues, cultures, the environment and people.
-Monica has traveled to Iraq, Afghanistan, Egypt, Mali, Mexico, El Salvador and Haiti, at times even embedding with special operations forces and filming directly on the front lines.
+Monica has traveled to Iraq, Afghanistan, Egypt, Mali, Mexico, El Salvador and Haiti, at times embedding with special operations forces and filming directly on the front lines.

-Her staff clients include ABC News London and CBS News London with extensive freelance reporting for Vice News, Al Jazeera English, Univision, Telemundo and The Weather Channel.
-Her print work is featured in The Washington Post and Spain’s El Pais Newspaper and Monica has personally interviewed The Dalai Lama, Condoleezza Rice, Archbishop Desmond Tutu, Bill Clinton and the Presidents of Guatemala, Bolivia, Colombia and Uruguay.
+Her staff clients include PBS Newshour, Vice News, Al Jazeera English, Univision, Telemundo and The Weather Channel.
+Her print work is featured in The Washington Post and Spain’s El Pais Newspaper.

 In terms of world news, Monica covered the 2008 presidential elections through the inauguration; she was in Haiti days after the earthquake and covered the Fukushima nuclear disaster in addition to the London Olympics and the Germany World Cup.